 Strategic versus tactical enterprise service management

-The previous section speaks to both tactical and strategic ESM and you need to understand how they differ.
+The previous section speaks to both tactical and strategic enterprise service management, and you need to understand how they differ.

 “Strategic” enterprise service management, on the other hand, is the business-driven sharing of ITSM capabilities across the organization.
 Here, it’s more than a quick fix for a specific business function need.
 Instead, the aim is to improve as much of the organization’s operational capabilities as possible and, as outlined later, strategic enterprise service management can fulfill an organization’s need for digital transformation in digital workflow enablement terms.
 For example, related improvements might start with facilities, then progress to HR, the customer service/support team, finance, etc.

 As humans, we often want to know the what, then the why (and then the how).
 So, it’s not enough to understand what enterprise service management is – the “why” is important too.
 Here, the “why” can be viewed from two perspectives.
-First, the benefits that organizations reap from the adoption of ESM and, second, the factors that have helped to drive the growth in enterprise service management adoption.
+First, the benefits that organizations reap from the adoption of enterprise service management and, second, the factors that have helped to drive the growth in its adoption.

 Starting with the latter of these, four factors are commonly called out as key enterprise service management adoption drivers:

 - Increasing employee expectations.
-This might have started with what the industry called “the consumerization of IT” but in the last five years the concept of employee experience has grown in importance.
+This might have started with what the industry called “the consumerization of IT” but in the last five years, the concept of employee experience has grown in importance.
 Most recently being turbo-charged by the global pandemic’s need for remote and distributed working and the resulting employee reliance on efficient and effective service delivery and support from corporate service providers.
+People often overlook that enterprise service management can be pivotal in improving experiences.

 - Corporate mandates for improved business-function operations and outcomes.
 Both pre- and post-pandemic, teams have been under pressure to improve upon the status quo, with this dovetailing into digital transformation initiatives designed to deliver “better business.”